p2xai/gronka/_docs/guide.md

 ---

-### 4. cdn server (server.js)
+### 4. cdn server (deprecated as of v0.13.0)

-purpose: serve gif files over http with proper caching headers
+note: the standalone cdn server (`server.js`) has been removed. files are now served directly from r2 or discord, and the bot includes a minimal stats http server for jekyll integration.

 express configuration: